Skip to content

 Each fall, Martha’s Vineyard, along with Cape Cod and Nantucket, dedicates the entire month of October to a celebration of the arts.
 Fall for the Arts strives to initiate and sustain conversations among artists, patrons, and the public.

 Fall for the Arts runs throughout the month of October, drawing visitors to enjoy the as-yet under-appreciated autumn “shoulder season,” when temperatures cool slightly, and the largest crowds disperse, making for a more tranquil Vineyard experience.
 Galleries and studios stay open for the Festival, and signature events unique to the Island take place every weekend.
 Among these, the Vineyard Artisans Festival showcases varied handicrafts made on the Island.
-The culinary arts also figure prominently, with the “Art of Chocolate” at Featherstone Center for the Arts and the Food & Wine FestivalThe month concludes with Art*Island, a festival of arts & ideas.
+The culinary arts also figure prominently, with the Food & Wine FestivalThe month concludes with Art*Island, a festival of arts & ideas.

 247911444